'Ted Lasso' Season 3 Will Premiere This Spring. Here's a First Look

 Ted Lasso debuted on Apple's subscription service in August 2020 and quickly became a hit among viewers who took to its quirky characters and hopeful messages about the power of vulnerability and believing in yourself.
 The award-winning show is funny but frequently poignant.
 It's unafraid to tackle dark topics like suicide and parental abuse.

-Season 3, said to be the show's final season, will arrive this spring, Apple said Wednesday, co-starring Brett Goldstein, Hannah Waddington, Brendan Hunt, Jeremy Swift, Juno Temple, Nick Mohammed, Toheeb Jimoh and others.
-Apple, however, hasn't been more specific about when this spring the soccer shenanigans begin.
+Season 3, said to be the show's final season, co-stars Brett Goldstein, Hannah Waddington, Brendan Hunt, Jeremy Swift, Juno Temple, Nick Mohammed, Toheeb Jimoh and others.
+Apple hasn't been more specific yet about when this spring the soccer shenanigans begin.